xXMSGXx/SE-Block-Exchanger/README.md

 A Python tool to automatically scan Space Engineers blueprint files and replace all light armor blocks with their heavy armor variants.

+## 🎯 Why Use This Tool?

+**Save Hours of Tedious Manual Work!**

+Converting light armor to heavy armor in Space Engineers is painful:
+- ❌ Manually replacing hundreds or thousands of blocks takes **hours**
+- ❌ Easy to miss blocks hidden inside your ship
+- ❌ Risk of structural mistakes during manual conversion
+- ❌ No way to batch convert multiple blueprints

+**This tool does it all automatically in seconds:**
+- ✅ Converts **entire blueprints instantly** (even 1000+ block ships)
+- ✅ **100% accurate** - finds every light armor block automatically
+- ✅ **Completely safe** - creates new blueprints, never modifies originals
+- ✅ **Zero game downtime** - works on blueprint files while you play
+- ✅ **Batch processing** - convert your entire blueprint library at once

+**Perfect for:**
+- 🚀 Converting survival blueprints to combat-ready heavy armor
+- 🏗️ Upgrading old designs without rebuilding from scratch
+- ⚔️ Preparing fleet ships for PvP battles
+- 🔄 Testing designs with different armor types quickly

 ## ✨ Two Ways to Use

 ### 🖥️ Standalone Desktop App (Recommended!)